Risk Based Authentication

 Frictionless User Experience Empowering Digital Transformation

-CISOs are constantly confronted by ever-increasing and sophisticated cyber-attacks, while trying to ensure usability and user experience ease, to support ongoing digital transformation initiatives.
-To meet these needs, it is imperative to use a cutting-edge technology which offers advanced security capabilities.
-Using Gurucul’s machine learning behavior analytics, and big data context, instead of a simple rule-, pattern- or signature-based controls, enables your organization to simplify secure user access to digital content.
+CISOs are constantly confronted by ever-increasing and sophisticated cyberattacks, while trying to ensure usability and user experience ease, to support ongoing digital transformation initiatives and prevent data breaches.
+To meet these needs, it is imperative to use cutting-edge technology with advanced cybersecurity capabilities.
+Using Gurucul’s machine learning behavior analytics, and big data context – instead of simple rule-, pattern- or signature-based controls – enables your organization to simplify secure user access to digital content.

 Why Choose the Gurucul Risk Based Authentication Solution?

 Gurucul Risk Analytics (GRA) uses patent pending machine learning algorithms and pattern matching expressions to link identity, access, activity and device-specific data to build contextual visibility.
 Gurucul supports application scale, providing an open choice of big data to store structured and unstructured data.
 In addition, Gurucul STUDIOTM provides flexibility to use out-of-the-box anomaly models, or to build and customize business specific-models, based on underlying supervised or unsupervised machine learning algorithms and analytical techniques.